Historic ferries of the Atlanta area: Isom's Ferry

-Isom's Ferry was operated in the 1860s by James Isom.
-The ferry went by many names, include Isham's Ferry, Isham's Ford, Phillip's Ford, and Cavalry Ford.
+Isom's Ferry was operated by James Isom until 1868.
+Civil War Federal Army records variously refer to it as Isham's Ferry, Isham's Ford, Phillip's Ford, and Cavalry Ford.
 John Heard took over Isom's Ferry in 1868 and operated it until 1890 as Heard's Ferry.
+General Jacob D. Cox's Division of Schofield's 23rd Corps was the first of the federal troops to cross the Chattahoochee River at Isom's Ferry on July 8th, 1864.